D-lactate dehydrogenase (cytochrome c-553)

-Thus, the two substrates of this enzyme are (R)-lactate and ferricytochrome c-553, whereas its two products are pyruvate and ferrocytochrome c-553.
+The substrate of this enzyme is (R)-lactic acid, which is acted on by two equivalents of the cofactor, ferrocytochrome c-553, which oxidises the hydroxy group to a keto group, giving pyruvic acid, while the cofactor's iron is reduced.

 This enzyme belongs to the family of oxidoreductases, to be specific those acting on the CH-OH group of donor with a cytochrome as acceptor.
 The systematic name of this enzyme class is (R)-lactate:ferricytochrome-c-553 2-oxidoreductase.
 This enzyme participates in pyruvate metabolism.